 Common Standards Monitoring was developed to provide an agreed approach to the assessment of condition on statutory sites designated through UK legislation and international agreements.

-Common Standards Monitoring is under review by JNCC and an inter-agency working group comprising the four country nature conservation bodies (Natural England, Natural Resources Scotland, Scottish Natural Heritage and the Department of Agriculture, Environment and Rural Affairs, Northern Ireland).
+An inter-agency working group comprising JNCC and the four country nature conservation bodies (Natural England, Natural Resources Scotland, Scottish Natural Heritage and the Department of Agriculture, Environment and Rural Affairs, Northern Ireland) produced a revised Common Standards Monitoring Statement in October 2019.
+This replaces the original Statement, produced in 1998, and summarises the rationale, need for, and the approach behind Common Standards Monitoring.

 What is Common Standards Monitoring?